paulsengroup/hictk/docs/index.rst

 hictk is a blazing fast toolkit to work with .hic and .cool files.

-hictk is capable of reading files in .cool, .mcool, .scool and .hic format (including hic v9) as well as writing .cool, .mcool and .scool files.
+hictk is capable of reading and writing files in .cool, .mcool, .scool and .hic format (including hic v9).

 .. only:: not latex